cap-js-community/websocket/README.md

 }
 ```

-Event is published only via cloud event sub-protocol, with the specified static cloud event attributes.
+Event is published via cloud event sub-protocol, with the specified static cloud event attributes.
+The event data is
+consumed as cloud event data section.

 **Event Element Level:**